What is an underwater mortgage?

 A housing market bubble burst

-In the early 2000s, a housing bubble caused an increase in housing values and prices.
-But eventually, that bubble burst and left many homeowners with mortgages higher than the values of their homes.
+As a recent example, in the early 2000s, a housing bubble caused an increase in housing values and prices.
+When that bubble burst, many homeowners were left underwater on their mortgages.
 This caused the 2008 housing crisis.
-Many of the homeowners with underwater homes today are still in recovery from that housing crisis.

 Low down-payment loans